 - Your PRAM reset should be complete

-Sometimes, MacBook Pro slow performance problems can be caused by just one or two apps, apps that are very resource hungry, apps that hog all your processing and memory resources.
+Sometimes, your MacBook Pro running slow performance problems can be caused by just one or two apps, apps that are very resource hungry, apps that hog all your processing and memory resources, causing your MacBook to run slow.

 - Go to the Applications Folder